-New York Jets 2024 Schedule and Tickets
+New York Jets 2024 Game Schedule And Tickets

 The offseason for the New York Jets was one for the storybooks.
 It started to take a turn as Jets brass – coaches and ownership – boarded a private jet to woo Aaron Rodgers to approve his trade from Green Bay to Gotham Green.